AJEdelmann/kita-place/README.md

 ## ISSUE TO BE SOLVED

-The parents daily struggle to find a Kita place for their Kids.
+- The parents daily struggle to find a Kita place for their Kids.
 The lack of information regarding open places and application process agravates the situation.

-- This leads to:
-Timeloss and emotional exhaustion for parents.
+- Timeloss and emotional exhaustion for parents.
-Unnecessary effort and duplicated work for Kita administration personnel.
+- Unnecessary effort and duplicated work for Kita administration personnel.

 ## OUR SOLUTION

-Our aim is to create a platform that provides a digital tool in order to make the selection process easier for parents and Kita administration personnel.
+- Our aim is to create a platform that provides a digital tool in order to make the selection process easier for parents and Kita administration personnel.

-For this project we need to create two interfaces, one for parents to apply and one for Kitas to choose through the viable candidates.
+- For this project we need to create two interfaces, one for parents to apply and one for Kitas to choose through the viable candidates.

 ## TARGET AUDIENCE

-Kitas administration personnel, parents and government (indirect)
+- Kitas administration personnel, parents and government (indirect)

 ## PROMOTIONAL PLAN